ga4gh/product-process/product-process.md

             2. Use cases with acceptance criteria (and whose use cases they are)
             3. List of potential adopters who have expressed interest
             4. Problem Statement defining the topic and stating what will be in and out of scope
+        7. Study groups or phases may point to outputs from other groups (inside or outside of GA4GH), as appropriate.
+Reuse is strongly encouraged.
+        8. Where there are existing efforts in the area, the study should speak to how they will relate to those efforts (ideally working with them) and also draw in new participants, if there is a lack of broad representation in those existing efforts.
+        9. The outputs of the study need to be sufficient to satisfy the PRC and Steering Committee of the case for working on the product.
+Where that case will be obvious to those groups, work should be minimal.
     2. Product Review Committee (PRC)
         1. The PRC exists to provide expert review of the product and to give feedback at some stages of the development process.
         2. The PRC should consist of three people with appropriate domain knowledge who are not part of development work.
 Further, the PRC composition should: